vektorprime/flyff_combat_bot/README.md

 # Flyff_Combat_Bot

-Flyff Combat Bot is a free bot for Flyff Universe running on Chrome.
+Flyff Combat Bot is a free, advanced, and automatic bot for Flyff Universe running on Chrome.

 Features:
 * Doesn't trigger captcha